bconnorwhite/chatdir/README.md

 > A CLI tool to prompt [Google Gemini](https://ai.google.dev/gemini-api) with the contents of a directory.

-Gemini 1.5 Pro has a 2 million token context window, while Gemini 1.5 Flash has a 1 million token context window.
+Gemini 2.0 Flash has a 1 million token context window, while Gemini 1.5 Flash has a 2 million token context window.
 Additionally, both models have a [free tier](https://ai.google.dev/pricing).
-This makes Gemini 1.5 great for high-level prompts over entire directories of your codebase.
+This makes Gemini great for high-level questions over large directories.

-Chatdir lets you easily prompt Gemini with an entire directory.
+Chatdir lets you easily prompt Gemini with the contents of a diretory.

 ## Setup